You’ve never heard of inland marine insurance? You’re certainly not alone.

 Furs: A mink fur coat can range in price from $1,000 to $10,000.
 Inland marine insurance can help protect that coat and make sure you're kept warm this winter.

 Jewelry: Whether it cost $5,000 or $25,000, your jewelry is a beloved possession.
 Inland marine coverage can be integrated into your policy to help cover costs if your jewelry is stolen.

-Sliverware: Did you ship an expensive silverware set as a wedding gift to your niece, only for it to not show up?
+Silverware: Did you ship an expensive silverware set as a wedding gift to your niece, only for it not to show up?
 Inland marine will save the day.